cdgco/VestaWebInterface/plugins/components/jquery/README.md

 git pull; git checkout VERSION
 ```

-Where VERSION is the version you want to customize.
+where VERSION is the version you want to customize.
 Then, make sure all Node dependencies are installed:

 ```bash
 npm install